tetris245/tetris245/README.md

 ## Important notice

 **After more than one year of QAM development, I've decided to stop it.
-There will be just a final version after R87 release, to mainly remove features which are obviously incompatible with other add-ons, especially BCX and FBC, to name only the most popular.**
+There will be just a version 1.11.1 when the lobby system will be improved in BC.**

 **It was for me a nice experience and many users have appreciated all the changes, improvements and additions made during this year.
 The next step would be to make QAM fully compatible with other add-ons by using a ModSDK, created by the main BCX coder.
 However, I'm not an advanced coder, and the coding changes required in QAM to use this tool are beyond my skills.**